What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 • Don't be afraid to take risks;

-• active;
+• Active;

-• learners;
+• Trainable;

-• not lazy;
+• Not lazy;

 • Peaceful;

-• friendly;
+• Friendly;

-• not stupid;
+• Not stupid;

 • Not melancholic, etc.

-Mistakes Most Managers Make
+Mistakes Most Leaders Make

 Not every boss can be elevated to the rank of a good leader.
-All due to the fact that they make a number of mistakes that discredit them in the eyes of their subordinates.
+All because they make a number of mistakes that discredit them in the eyes of their subordinates.

-Consider the most common mistakes:
+Let's look at the most common mistakes:

-Rule 1 Learn to manage your time.
+Rule 1.
+Learn to manage your time.

-Rule 5 Make effective decisions.
+Rule 5.
+Make effective decisions.

 Tips for those who want to become a first-class leader